ImahnShekhzadeh/lstm_vision/README.md

 The above results were obtained with $10 \%$ label smoothing.
 I varied the label smoothing between $0 \%$ and $10 \%$ in steps of $2 \%$ and noticed that the greater the label smoothing, the higher the train and validation losses per epoch.

 # TODO
+- check number of checkpoints created
 - log git branch and git commit hash
+- use torchvision.transforms.v2 instead of torchvision.transforms
+- when calculating accuracy, use `torch.autocast()`, and use `@torch.no_grad()` decorator
+- set shuffle to `False` for val loader